How to Dissolve an LLC

 After a decision has been reached, you will need to notify your state government of your business’s dissolution.
-This is done by filing the appropriate dissolution forms required by your state.
+This is done by filing the appropriate dissolution paperwork required by your state.
 The correct dissolution form can usually be located on the website for your secretary of state.
 The forms are often referred to as a certificate of dissolution, certificate of cancellation, certificate of termination, or articles of dissolution.
 The cost to dissolve is usually a nominal filing fee and normally only takes a few business days to process.
-A Tax Clearance Certificate also needs to be filed in a handful fo states, to be sure there aren’t any outstanding taxes or annual reports due.
+A Tax Clearance Certificate also needs to be filed in a handful of states to be sure there aren’t any outstanding taxes or annual reports due.

 Next, you will need to notify the creditors of your business of the dissolution and inform them of the method by which they can submit claims for payment.
 The deadline for creditors to submit claims will vary by state.
 If a claim by a creditor is accepted by the LLC, then you can either pay the full amount or arrange to pay a percentage of the claim to the creditor.
 For example, depending on the remaining assets of the LLC, you could potentially negotiate a payment of 80% of the claim amount rather than the full payment of 100%.

 Creditors of the LLC may include: